Volume 76, Number 4, November 2006

 A non-growth network model with exponential and scale-free degree distributions

 Department of Mathematics, Imperial College London 180 Queen's Gate, London SW7 2AZ, UK

-Using a steady-state process of node duplication and deletion, relevant to biological and ecological systems, we produce networks with 1/k scale-free degree distributions in the limit of vanishing connectance.
+Using a steady-state process of node duplication and deletion, relevant to biological and ecological systems, we produce networks with scale-free degree distributions in the limit of vanishing connectance.
 The process involves no growth in nodes and inherent preferential attachment is counterbalanced by preferential detachment.
-The mean-field evolution is considered and the 1/k law is verified under certain approximations.
+The mean-field evolution is considered and the law is verified under certain approximations.
 An ansatz for the degree distribution is proposed on the basis of symmetry considerations and is shown to coincide well with the simulation data.
 Distributional forms other than power law also arise when the duplication fidelity is relaxed.

-© EDP Sciences 2006
+© EDP Sciences, 2006